-A break after lectures at the end of the year is set aside for study and preparation for the Michaelmas period.
+A period after lectures at the end of the year is set aside for study and preparation at the Michaelmas session.

 Notification of examination results

 The results of annual examinations are posted through the mail service directly to you.
 As a back-up, the results are also displayed on noticeboards in the Main Quadrangle.